 What is the marriage allowance?

-The higher earning spouse will then receive a tax credit equivalent to the amount of personal allowance that has been transferred to them.
+The higher-earning spouse, who must be a basic-rate taxpayer, will then receive a tax credit equivalent to the amount of personal allowance that has been transferred to them.
 This is deducted from the amount of tax they would usually have to pay.

 How does marriage allowance work?